invoice-x/invoice2data/TUTORIAL.md

 ## Simple invoice template

-Here is a sample of a minimal invoice template to read invoiced issued by Microsoft Hong Kong:
+Here is a sample of a minimal invoice template to read invoices issued by Microsoft Hong Kong:

     issuer: Microsoft Regional Sales Corporation